yashd94/auto-chauffeur/README.md

-# NYU Deep Learning Spring 2020 Self-Supervised Learning Competition.
+# NYU Deep Learning Spring 2020 Final Project
 Wherever applicable, we have explicitly attributed credit at the head of any source code files in this repository.

 ## Directories